ryman1/keeweb-wiki/FAQ.md

 ### Compatibility
 Q: Is it compatible to KeePass?
 What about KeePassX or other clients?
 A: File format should be 100% compatible but I test integration with KeePass only.
 Other clients should be ok, if not, please, open an issue and it will be fixed.
+Only kdbx (KeePass v2), not kdb (KeePass v1) is supported.
+You can use KeePass to convert between them.

 ### Security
 Q: Is it secure?